Elevate

 Sleep was never just sleep.

-For a long time, it was the first thing most of us learned to sacrifice.
-Not because it didn't matter — but because life made it feel flexible.
-What's becoming harder to ignore is that the body never adapted to that.
+For a long time, it was the first thing most of us learned to sacrifice — not because it didn't matter, but because life made it feel flexible.
+The body never adapted to that.

 There is a growing global sleep deficit.

-During REM sleep, the brain processes emotion, integrates memory, and supports learning processes.
-Without it, rest may feel less complete, even after time in bed.
-This is why disrupted sleep can leave something feeling unresolved, even after a full night in bed.
+During REM sleep, the brain processes emotion and integrates memory.
+Disrupted REM can leave rest feeling incomplete, even after a full night in bed.

 The body keeps track

-Sleep patterns can be affected over time when rest is consistently reduced.
-When sleep is consistently cut short, the deficit carries forward — day to day, week to week.
-It shows up as fatigue that coffee can't quite fix, focus that slips earlier each afternoon, and a body working harder than it should.
+When sleep is consistently cut short, the deficit carries forward — showing up as fatigue coffee can't quite fix and focus that slips earlier each day.

 Most disruptions to sleep are environmental or rhythmic — not permanent.
 Awareness is the first step toward shifting them.